Build Your Own SDD Workflow

 And it's not like there's a shortage of alternatives.
 New AI workflow repos show up weekly.
 Everyone's got an opinion on the "right" way to structure AI-assisted development.

-Here's the thing — what if you just built the one that fits how you think?
+Here's the thing.
+What if you just built the one that fits how you think?

 That's what this article is.
 We'll build a 4-step SDD workflow from scratch and wire it into SpecKit Companion so you can see and run each phase visually.
 Four commands, four files, zero ceremony.